“Winter” double bass rosin delivers long-lasting punchy articulation and clean sound when you need it the most.

 Q. Is Winter bass rosin best by itself or with another rosin?

 You will get the greatest range of articulation and sound using it by itself.
-For professional orchestral bassists who are very committed to Pops, Winter is great as a base-layer boost without changing the specific start-of-the-note quality of Pops.
-You’ll be able to use less Pops and still get that solid feel with less of the trade-offs that come from putting on too much Pops.
+For players committed to Pops, Winter also works as a base layer, letting you use less Pops while keeping its signature attack, but with fewer of the trade-offs from over-rosining.

 Q. Do you ship to my country?